The ACCC has released its annual compliance and enforcement priorities.

 Competition still matters.

-We would be happy to assist you with compliance programs and training, in-depth audits or briefing you on the new merger regime.
+We provide guidance in relation to compliance programs and training, and the new merger regime.